randy3k/Terminus/README.md

 ### Memory issue

 It is known that Terminus sometimes consumes a lot of memory after extensive use.
 It is because Sublime Text keeps an infinite undo stack.
 There is virtually no fix unless upstream provides an API to work with the undo stack.
-Meanwhile, users could execute `Terminus: Clear Current Terminal History` to release the memory.
+Meanwhile, users could execute `Terminus: Clear History` to release the memory.

 ### Terminal panel background issue